-Broodstock: Oden State Fish Hatchery is the broodstock facility for brown and rainbow trout reared in State-run hatcheries. they maintains broodstock for Wild Rose, Seeforellen, and Gilchrist Creek strains of brown trout and the Eagle Lake strain of rainbow trout.
+Broodstock: Oden State Fish Hatchery is the broodstock facility for brown and rainbow trout reared in State-run hatcheries.
+They maintains broodstock for Wild Rose, Sturgeon River and Gilchrist Creek strains of brown trout and the Eagle Lake strain of rainbow trout.
 Broodstock are captive fish that are maintained for the easy acquisition of eggs and sperm.

 Management Role: This facility produces brown and rainbow trout for both inland and Great Lake waters.

 Areas of Interest to the Public: The key areas of interest will be the new interpretive facilities and trails, the replica fish car, the show pond (one of the old hatcheries spring ponds), the broodstock building which have very large brown and rainbow trout, the production raceways and the new hatchery complex.
 Egg take operations take place from late September into early January.
 Please call ahead for the egg-take dates if you are interested in watching.